DIY Plumbing: A Comprehensive Guide to Fixing Home Plumbing Problems

 Can I fix a plumbing problem myself?

-You will need a few indispensable tools like the plunger, an adjustable wrench pipe wrench, Teflon tape and a screwdriver.
+There are a few essential tools such as an adjustable wrench, a plunger, pipe wrench, Teflon tape and the screwdriver.

 Is DIY plumbing safe?